hgaard/resume/index.md

 ### Schultz A/S

-`Mar 2013 - Jan 2016`
+`2013 - 2016`
 __Software Engineer & Architect__

 My responsibilities have been very diverse.
 Spanning from large public self-service sites to mobile apps and most recently a case management system built on top of Microsoft CRM.
-Since the summer of 2014 I have also been team manager for 5 developers and since the beginning of 2015 I have also acted as PO and architect for an internal project aimed at improving the common components and infrastructure we build our products on.
+Since the summer of 2014 I have also been team manager for 5 developers and since the beginning of 2015 I have also acted as PO and architect for an internal project aimed at improving the common components and infrastructure, we build our products on.

 __Fasit__

-A case management solution for public job centers in the municipalities in Denmark.
+A case management solution for public job centres in the municipalities in Denmark.
 The application integrates with a large number of public registers and infrastructure elements.
 It is built on top of Microsoft CRM and has a large integration engine written in C# along with it.
 After 1,5 years in production, I joined the development team as a software architect, responsible for eradicating a large amount of technical debt.
-My initial focus was to improve testability and maintainability and to identify the most business critical design flaws.
+My initial focus was to improve testability and maintainability and to identify the most business-critical design flaws.

 __Byg og Miljø__

-A self-service system for handing in building applications, owned by the municipalities i Denmark.
-The application is written i C# using ASP.NET MVC, Web API and Entity Framework with SQL Server as persistence layer.
+A self-service system for handing in building applications, owned by the municipalities in Denmark.
+The application is written in C# using ASP.NET MVC, Web API and Entity Framework with SQL Server as persistence layer.
 I contributed in all areas from rest interfaces, Soap interfaces and user interface to authentication with SAML.

 __OIOSAML__

-A SAML library for connecting to the danish login federation Nemlog-in.
+A SAML library for connecting to the Danish login federation Nemlog-in.
 The Library has both a .net implementation as well as a Java one and is maintained on the Danish Open Source site "Softwarebørsen".
 I have contributed feature updates, bug fixes as well as done code reviews.

 __Ungeguiden__